Practical Research Skills

 During the course, you will develop many research skills that include developing your own research question and hypothesis; designing and completing data collections; performing and interpreting descriptive and inferential statistical analysis using SPSS; presenting statistics and data in tables and figures, and concise report writing.

-Important: Module failure that prevents you passing the year will require resit assessment and attendance at Supplementary Assessment Week (exact date TBC but expected to be the fourth week of July 2020)
+Important: Module failure that prevents you from passing the year will require resit assessment and attendance at Supplementary Assessment Week (exact date TBC but expected to be the fourth week of July 2022)

 D- to D+ - Pass: Basic knowledge and limited understanding of research principles, design and statistics.
 Presentation of data is clear but may contain some errors.
 Statistical analysis is mostly correct.
 Only a basic interpretation of the statistical analysis is offered (e.g. limited discussion of practical significance).
 The work is organised but may contain some poor spelling and grammar.